makuke1234/xmlite/README.md

 xmlite::exception as the exception class.

-Internally all files with any other BOM-marked encoding (listed in *Features* section) other than UTF-8 is internally converted to BOM-less UTF-8 (DOM is UTF-8).
+Internally all files with any other BOM-marked encoding (listed in *Features* section) other than UTF-8 are internally converted to BOM-less UTF-8 (DOM is UTF-8).
 All non-BOM-marked encodings forwards-compatible with UTF-8 should be OK.